guyzoum77/opticore-jwt/README.md

 * `algorithm` (string, optional): The hashing algorithm used for verifying the token.
 Defaults to 'HS256'.
 Must match the algorithm used when signing the token.

 **Returns:**
-* `VerifyResultInterface`: The decoded payload if the token is valid, or null if verification fails.
+* `VerifyAccessTokenInterface`: The decoded payload if the token is valid, or null if verification fails.

-#### VerifyResultInterface contains :
+#### VerifyAccessTokenInterface contains :
 * `status:` 'VALID' | 'EXPIRED' | 'INVALID';
 * `payload?:` VerifyDecodePayloadInterface;
 * `message?:` string;